Election Judge - Online Training - Not available for March 2016 Election

 If you wish to serve as an election judge in Lake County, complete the online form.
 Any questions?
 See our web page with detailed information on being an election judge or send us an email.
 You can also call 847.377.2408, Monday through Friday between 8:30 AM and 5:00 PM.

-Thank you for your interest in being a Lake County election judge!
+Thank you for your interest in becoming a Lake County election judge!